 What other help is available?

-Women’s Aid have published a ‘Survivor’s Handbook‘ which touches on many of the questions and concerns women who have left an abusive relationship experience.
-It is available (abridged) in a number of languages and also as an audio file.
+Women’s Aid England have published a ‘Survivor’s Handbook‘ which touches on many of the questions and concerns women who have left an abusive relationship experience.
+It is available in a number of languages and also as an audio file.

 Central Women’s Aid has helped many women and children escape from abuse.
 Read about some of the women we have helped on our impact page.